 - Fight Your Property Tax Appraisal: Our annual State of our Financial Union date night made me aware that our home’s appraised market value has gone up over 18% in just a few years.
 Talk about a property tax increase!
 Here’s how we DIY fought our own property taxes for a savings of $612, after becoming aware they were creeping up.

-- Sign Up for a Financial Dashboard: Didn’t sign up for something like Personal Capital yet?
+- Sign Up for an Online Financial Dashboard: Didn’t sign up for something like Personal Capital yet?
 It’s a great time to actually aggregate all your financial accounts – credit card accounts, savings/checking accounts, mortgage account, retirement accounts, etc. – into one dashboard where you can get quick snapshots of where your finances are, growth, setbacks, fees, etc.

 - Divert Money into Emergency Savings: If you found your emergency savings fund is pretty anemic, then it’s time to dedicate cash flow to building it back up.
 Don’t worry – building an emergency savings fund is not as annoying as you’d think.